Image

 The family is hosting a dinner party in memory of Buddy, Saturday November 20, 2021 at the Saline American Legion beginning at 5:00 pm, all are welcome to attend.
 In lieu of flowers, memorial contributions can be made to the family.
 To leave a memory you have of Buddy, to sign his guestbook or for more information please visit www.rbfhsaline.com.

-Sunny, with a high of 19 and low of 0 degrees.
-Sunny during the morning, clear for the afternoon and evening,
+Sunny, with a high of 72 and low of 40 degrees.
+Sunny in the morning, thundery outbreaks in nearby in the afternoon and evening, clear overnight.